Snowflake-Labs/emerging-solutions-toolbox/helper-snowparser-for-dbt/README.md

 ## Snowparser for dbt
 Snowparser is a Helper created by Snowflake’s Solution Innovation Team (SIT).

+> [!IMPORTANT]
+> Snowparser for dbt is under active development.
+Please reach out to your account rep to learn more and get connected with the development team for further assistance.

 ## Support Notice
 All sample code is provided for reference purposes only.
 Please note that this code is provided `as is` and without warranty.
 Snowflake will not offer any support for the use of the sample code.